 Create a baseline before training.
 Choose a very short absence your dog can handle, even if it is only walking to the mailbox.
 Return before panic.
 That safe duration is where desensitization begins.

-If your dog injures themselves, destroys crates or doors, drools heavily, refuses food during absences, or cannot be left for necessary life routines, contact a veterinarian and a certified force-free separation anxiety trainer.
+If your dog injures themselves, destroys crates or doors, drools heavily, refuses food during absences, or cannot be left for necessary life routines, contact a veterinarian and a separation-anxiety specialist.

 How to review a video